Oriental Cockroaches, Habitat Preferences and Control Strategies

 Targeted Bait Placements

-Although Oriental cockroaches often roam widely, targeted bait placements work best when you put small, fresh doses where they actually hide and travel.
+Although oriental cockroaches often roam widely, targeted bait placements work best when you put small, fresh doses where they actually hide and travel.
+Accurate placement during a professional inspection makes a significant difference in treatment outcomes.

 - Place micro-doses at harborages